mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

-{\textbf{Qualitative Results.}} Figure~\ref{fig:visualization} shows a qualitative comparison of mKG-RAG with zero-shot Qwen2-VL and GPT-4o.
-While the latter two tend to produce plausible but incorrect or evasive responses, mKG-RAG consistently handles knowledge-intensive queries, especially those involving precise numerical and temporal reasoning.
+Figure~\ref{fig:visualization} presents a qualitative comparison between mKG-RAG and the zero-shot baselines Qwen2-VL-7B and GPT-4o.
+In these examples, Qwen2-VL-7B and GPT-4o frequently produce plausible yet incorrect responses or occasionally refuse to respond, illustrating trustworthiness limitations of current MLLMs in knowledge-intensive VQA settings.
+In contrast, mKG-RAG, augmented with multimodal knowledge graphs, consistently handles knowledge-intensive queries, particularly those requiring precise numerical answers.